Five years ago.

 "That's fucked up," Sydney said.
 "I hope you said something."

 "For posterity?"
-Julie asked.
+Julie said, entertained by the spectacle.

 "Instagram," Krysta said flatly, handing the phone back to Julie.
 "It is a new photo-based social network for narcissists.
 How have you not heard of it?"

-"Because I do real photography."
+"Because I do real photography?"

 "Whatever," Sydney said.
-"It's an absolute dream-come-true for us web models.
+"It's an absolute dream-come-true for web models.
 I've been on for a month, and I've already got over three thousand followers.
 It's also a great supplement for my webcam career.
-My goal is to save some money and hopefully dance my way through grad school.
-I keep telling this one to hop on the web model train, but yeah, no."
+My goal is to save some money and hopefully dance my way through law school.”
+Sydney elbowed Krysta.
+“I keep telling this one to hop on the web model train, but yeah, no."

 "I do not dance," Krysta said.